About the Journal

 (3) Teaching techniques (approximately 500–2,000 words): These brief articles should highlight one example of an original practice the author has used successfully.
 Topics can range from warm-up activities to long-term projects and can deal with any area of language teaching; there are few restrictions on the type of English teaching techniques that might be acceptable.
 Techniques involving technology are also appropriate.
-However, the technique should be applicable in a wide variety of contexts.
+However, the technique should be applicable to a wide variety of contexts.
 Authors should provide a brief description of the context in which the technique has been used (possibly including location, description of the learners or the course, reasons for implementing the technique) in order to provide basic background information and a point of reference for readers.
 While authors can report on their own use of the technique, the purpose of the article should be to provide guidance and direction so that other teachers can implement the technique in their own classrooms.
 Techniques can target a specific group of learners (of a certain age, skill level, etc., or with specific needs or purposes for studying English).
 But a technique that has been used with, for example, young learners in the author’s school should be transferable to young-learner classrooms in other places around the world.
 In some cases, the author might break down the technique itself into separate steps presented within the article.

 Manuscripts should follow APA (7th edition) style guidelines.
 Please be sure to include an abstract.
 As manuscripts are subject to double-blind review, content should not reveal author identities or affiliations.
 Full references for all citations should be included.

 Submitting a Manuscript

 Manuscripts should be typed in Microsoft Word.
 In a separate cover letter, include the authors' names, affiliations, complete mailing addresses, email addresses, and home and/or work telephone numbers.
 Specify in the cover letter the type of submission (see categories above), any conflicts of interest, and the corresponding author.
 Manuscripts will be reviewed by the editors before being sent out for peer review.

 The Review Process